A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Introduction

-The main result of this paper is a generalization of Theorem \ref{kalk1} to the setting of Gromov-Witten theory, that is, quantum cohomology.
-The formula is the same, but the Kirwan map, trace, and fixed point contributions are {\em quantized} in the sense that each is replaced by a formal map depending on a formal variable $q$ whose restriction to $q = 0$ gives the classical version above.
+The main result of this paper is a generalization of Theorem \ref{kalk1} to the setting of genus-zero Gromov-Witten theory, that is, quantum cohomology.
+The Kirwan map, trace, and fixed point contributions become {\em quantized} in the sense that each is replaced by a formal map depending on a formal variable $q$ whose specialization to $q = 0$ gives the classical version above.
 First we recall the definition of quantum cohomology of a smooth polarized projective $G$-variety $X$.
-The {\em equivariant Novikov field} $\Lambda^G_X \subset \Hom(H^G_2(X,\Q),\Q) $ associated to a $G $-variety $X$ with polarization $L \to X$ consists of linear combinations of formal symbols $q^d$ for $d \in H_2^G(X,\Q)$:
+The {\em equivariant Novikov field}

+associated to a $G $-variety $X$ with polarization $\LL \to X$ consists of linear combinations of delta-functions $q^d$ at $d \in H_2^G(X,\Q)$ satisfying a finiteness condition: